Vermonster/fhir-kit-create-react/README.md

 ## Deployment

 Update the react build with `yarn build`.
-To deploy to Heroku, for example, push the server directory with:
+Use the example express server to serve the new build.
+For example:

 ```
+$ git init .
+$ git commit --all -m "Initial commit for my new FHIRKit create react app"
+$ heroku create
 $ git subtree push --prefix src/server heroku master
+$ heroku open
 ```

 ## License